ThallesVicenzo/customizable_chart/README.md

 - `"Create a professional blue theme for presentation"`
 - `"Use warm colors with elegant styling"`

+> 💡 **Free Trial Available!** You can try AI commands up to **3 times** without configuring an API key.
+After that, you'll need to add your own OpenAI API key to continue using AI features.

 ### ⚙️ AI Configuration

-To unlock advanced AI features:
+To unlock unlimited AI features:

 1. **Get your OpenAI API Key**
    - Visit [OpenAI API Keys](https://platform.openai.com/api-keys)